HomeAncient History

 dicksee goddess aphrodite miranda

-Miranda (as Aphrodite), by Thomas Francis Dicksee R.A., private collection, via Sotheby’s
+Miranda (as Aphrodite), by Thomas Francis Dicksee R.A., private collection.
+Source: Sotheby’s

-Ares and Aphrodite would sneak around Hephaestus constantly, which served only to infuriate Hephaestus further.
+Ares and Aphrodite would sneak around behind Hephaestus constantly, which served only to infuriate Hephaestus.
 One time, Hephaestus managed to entrap the two lovers in Hephaestus and Aphrodite’s own bed with a golden net.
 He called on the other gods to witness their humiliation.

-This did not hinder Aphrodite at all — she continued her affair with Ares, as her relationship with the god of war gave her an exhilaration to satisfy her glee-seeking soul.
-As the phrase goes, “all is fair in love and war” and so the two were a perfect match for inciting chaos both on the battlefield and in people’s hearts.
+This did not hinder Aphrodite, who continued her affair with Ares, as her relationship with the god of war gave her an exhilaration to satisfy her glee-seeking soul.
+The pair also had several children together, including the twins Phobos and Deimos, the love god Eros, and Harmonia, who was said to equal her mother in beauty.
+As the phrase goes, “all is fair in love and war,” and so the two were a perfect match for inciting chaos both on the battlefield and in people’s hearts.
 As an immortal goddess, Aphrodite had a lot of time to fall in and out of love.
 In various Greek myths, she also has brief affairs with Zeus, Dionysus, Pan, and Hermes.

 walter crane judgement paris

-Judgement of Paris, by Walter Crane, c.1909, Private Collection, via Bonhams
+Judgement of Paris, by Walter Crane, c.1909, Private Collection.
+Source: Bonhams

 The most famous instance of the goddess Aphrodite meddling in love affairs is probably one you know: Paris and Helen.
 This began when Menelaus, the King of Sparta, promised to sacrifice to Aphrodite a splendid herd of his best cattle, in return for winning the contest for Helen’s hand in marriage.
-However, after Menelaus successfully won the contest, he did not keep his word and so the goddess plotted her revenge… his wife would elope with another man.
+However, after Menelaus won the contest, he did not keep his word.
+The goddess plotted to take away his new wife in revenge.

 The choosing of the man for Helen to elope with came about when Aphrodite was in a beauty contest.
 Aphrodite, Hera, and Athena were competing to be the owners of a precious golden apple that had “to the fairest” written across it.
-These goddesses chose the young shepherd (and prince) called Paris to be the judge.
-When Paris picked Aphrodite as the winner, she rewarded him with Helen as a lover.
+Zeus chose the young shepherd (and prince) called Paris to be the judge.
+In exchange for picking her as the winner, Aphrodite promised to reward him with Helen.

 Aphrodite used her son Eros (also known as Cupid) to fire his magical arrows of love into the heart of Helen so that she would elope with Paris once he came to Sparta.
-When the two lovers escaped to Paris’ hometown, Troy, Menelaus brought the entire nation of Greece to fight in the Trojan Wars.
-The Trojans and Greeks battled for just over a decade and many souls were sent to Hades.
+When the two lovers escaped to Paris’ hometown, Troy, Menelaus brought the entire nation of Greece to fight, resulting in the Trojan War.

 rossetti goddess aphrodite venus verticordia painting

-Venus Verticordia, by Dante Rossetti, 1864-68, via the Russell-Cotes Museum and Art Gallery
+Venus Verticordia, by Dante Rossetti, 1864-68.
+Source: Russell-Cotes Museum and Art Gallery

 Aphrodite seemed to enjoy helping young princes win the hearts of women.
 In another Greek myth, the goddess Aphrodite helped Hippomenes, a prince of Greece, to win the huntress Atalanta’s terrifying marriage contest.